 After Workout Smoothie Ingredient Combos

 Each nutrient-dense ingredient was specially selected to help your body recover and rehydrate.
-Read our whole list of post-workout ingredients that we love adding to green smoothies here.
-Yet here’s a few of my favs:
+Here's how I pick ingredients for a powerful post workout smoothie:

 - plant-based protein: seeds, powders, nuts